fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/05_control_flow/05_for.md

 - the value is formed from multiplication - eg line 5 (`j == 5`), number (`i == 3`) is equal to `j * 10 + i` which is 53
 - the linebreak is printed after each line - note that if you place the line break in the inner loop the output would make a new line for each number, not a row

+**loop counter naming**

+It all started with `i`.
+By the convention, for nested loops next alphabet letters are used: `j`, `k`, ....

+However, if you are working with graphics or sort of 2D/3D math, `x`, `y`, `z` names can be used - they will be easier to understand in the calculations.

 ### triangular output

 `for` loops are great for square table-like output if they are nested but with smart use of conditionals, they can be made to print like this: